-Truck accidents are a more complex situation than incidents between passenger vehicles.
+Truck accidents are more complex than incidents involving passenger vehicles.
 Regardless of the circumstances surrounding the accident, there will be a formal investigation.
-State, local and possibly federal laws could be affected depending on where the truck originated and what type of cargo it was carrying.
+State, local, and possibly federal laws could also be affected depending on where the truck originated and what type of cargo it was carrying.

-There are more stringent rules for commercial trucks and their drivers than other vehicles.
-This is important because the potential for severe injuries and extensive damage is possible even in minor accidents.
-It benefits the driver of the passenger vehicle involved to stay informed of all of the investigations and to seek professional legal advice as well.
+There are more stringent rules for commercial trucks and their drivers than for other vehicles.
+Additionally, the potential for severe injuries and extensive damage is possible even in minor accidents.
+It benefits the driver of the passenger vehicle involved to stay informed of the investigation and to seek professional legal advice.

-Trucking companies are aware of their risks and they will almost always have their own legal team advising them about any traffic incident.
-This helps to protect the company and keep their costs lower.
+Trucking companies are aware of their risks and they will almost always have their own legal team advising them about any traffic incident, which helps to protect the company and keep their costs lower.
 Without legal assistance, those in the passenger vehicle may not receive the compensation necessary to cover their damages.

 An experienced truck accident lawyer will handle all communications with the trucking company’s representatives and insurance agents as well as gather evidence, hire expert witnesses, and file any paperwork.
 Then, your legal team will negotiate a fair settlement or take your case to court—either way, hiring an attorney means you have someone on your side every step of the way.

 If you or a loved one have been injured as a result of a truck accident, you are urged to contact the Indianapolis Truck Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.